Install an OS via autoinstall

-The automatic reinstallation of the OS will delete data on all disks, even if you partition only the boot disk.
+Automatic OS reinstallation will delete data on all disks, even if you partition only the boot disk.

-We recommend that you save your data or create a backup before reinstalling the OS.
+We recommend saving your data or creating a backup before reinstalling the OS.

 Linux